-The problem lies when you clear your browser history, this doesn’t delete your Google search history from their servers.
+The problem lies when you clear your browser history; this doesn’t delete your Google search history from their servers.

 Here we will show you how to delete Google search history permanently.
-Not only will this give you a clean starting point, it will stop any search and browsing data following you around the web.
+Not only will this give you a clean starting point, but it will also stop any search and browsing data following you around the web.

 What Information Does Google Store?

 Most internet users are unaware of the amount of data that Google stores about them.
-This problem gets worse with the increase in number of mobile devices.
+This problem gets worse with the increase in the number of mobile devices.

 In many cases, these are permanently connected, so Google collects information even when you are not thinking about it.

-On one hand, they do all they can to collect even more web history, and on the other, they try to make users think they are recording less.
+On the one hand, they do all they can to collect even more web history, and on the other, they try to make users think they are recording less.

-Here is some of what they record, and what they know about you.
+Here is some of what they record and what they know about you.

 - The place you were born, and your age